 After you sign off on the inspection, you have a policy and don’t have to worry.

 The Best Cure Is Prevention

-That said, even if you don’t care about dings, you can still keep them limited (and keep any possible resale problems later on to a minimum) by doing the following.
+That said, even if you don’t care about dings, you can still keep them limited by doing the following:

 - Park politely: don’t hem in the cars on either side of you if at all possible.
 Many door dings are caused by people trying to squeeze into their cars after somebody parks too close to them in a garage.

-- Avoid parking next to people, if all possible.
-It probably isn’t, but it’s worth trying to limit the possibility of getting tagged by someone else’s door.
+- Avoid parking next to people: It’s worth trying to limit the possibility of getting tagged by someone else’s door.

 In short, ding and dent car insurance is worth it if you get a lot of dings, really hate dings, or are excessively protective of your car.
 Just remember that courtesy will get you just as far as a good policy.